 But, as I said, the bad news isn’t applicable for people with greasy hair alone.
 Even if your hair is of the dry type, or you just have normal hair but keep it perfectly clean, loose hair is still a problem.
 If you don’t keep it away from your face, it will still cause irritation to your healthy skin and cause everything from a rash to a bout of acne.
 So ladies, and gentlemen of the Jason Momoa type, keep your hair in a bun (or man bun) respectively.

+It is not so difficult to see how makeup can cause acne.
 The brushes, sponges and other cosmetic tools you use to apply makeup can be one of the main sources of bacteria.
 And did we mention you use these on your face?
 Yup, and that’s why you should take special care to clean your makeup paraphernalia.
 Don’t be afraid to wash your brushes and sponges once in a while and dry them well.
 If some of them are old or beyond redemption, don’t overthink it, just throw them in the trash.
 Better trash them before they trash your face.

 Everything has an expiration date, and that includes makeup.
 Usually, if your makeup is older than six months, there is a good chance that it has become populated by bacteria.
 To avoid that from happening, keep the lids on all your makeup and cosmetic products and be mindful of their expiration date.
 If it smells odd or looks odd… You know the drill.